+Database Applications

-Database Applications half unit Prerequisite: INTE/CMPS 1115 or permission of the instructor A continuation of the study of database management systems development introduced in INTE 1115.
+Prerequisite: INTE/CMPS 1024 or permission of the instructor A study of database management systems development.
 Topics may include relational database design, data management, tables, queries, forms, reports, macros, and user interface design.
 Note: Students who have received credit for INMT 2226 may not take this course for credit.
 (Also listed as CMPS 2275)